 First District Community Grant Guidelines

-Supervisor Hilda L. Solis seeks applications for social program grants.
-The purpose of First District Community Grants is to develop or support programs that meet the diverse needs of the residents of the First District, on issues ranging from arts and culture, education, health, justice, and more.
+The purpose of Community Grant Program is to develop or support services that meet the diverse needs of the residents of the First District, on issues ranging from health, violence prevention and environmental justice to immigration and jobs among others.
+(See Priority Funding Areas below)

 - Incubate innovative programs